Save on All Home and Office Furniture for a Limited Time. Learn More >

-Selecting Your Home's Signature Finish
+Finding Your Home's Signature Finish

 For most, the normal progression of a project goes from start to finish.
 But what about when the 'finish' is the best place to start?

 Have beautiful wood floors?
 Lucky you!
 However, be aware that furniture on a wood floor can get lost if they’re stained with similar tones.

 Drop Some Complements

-If you're afraid that mixed finishes will look too unplanned, try tying it all together with a single accent color — think throws, lamp shades, wall color, or upholstery.
+If you're afraid that mixed finishes will look too "unplanned," try tying it all together with a single accent color — think throws, lampshades, wall color, or upholstery.

 Table it for Later